 The Company has not conducted any active operations since inception, except for its efforts to locate suitable acquisition candidates.
-No revenue has been generated by the Company from November 16, 2007 (Inception) to December 31, 2008.
+No revenue has been generated by the Company from November 16, 2007 (Inception) to December 31, 2009.
 It is unlikely the Company will have any revenues unless it is able to effect an acquisition or merger with an operating company, of which there can be no assurance.
+It is management's assertion that these circumstances may hinder the Company's ability to continue as a going concern.
 The Company's plan of operation for the next twelve months shall be to continue its efforts to locate suitable acquisition candidates.

-For the year ended December 31, 2008, the Company had a net loss of \$33,623 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the filing of the Company's Quarterly Report on Form 10-QSB for the period ended March 31, 2008 in May of 2008, Quarterly Report on Form 10-QSB for the period ended June 30, 2008 in August of 2008 and Quarterly Report on Form 10-Q for the period ended September 30, 2008 in November of 2008.
+For the fiscal year ended December 31, 2009, the Company had a net loss of \$19,996 comprised exclusively of interests expense and legal, accounting, audit, and other professional service fees incurred in relation to the preparation and filing of the Company's periodic reports.

-For the period from November 16, 2007 (Inception) to December 31, 2007, the Company had a net loss of \$14,977 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the formation of the Company.
+For the fiscal year ended December 31, 2008, the Company had a net loss of \$33,623 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the preparation and filing of the Company's periodic reports.

-For the period from November 16, 2007 (Inception) to December 31, 2008, the Company had a net loss of \$48,600 comprised exclusively of legal, accounting, audit, and other professional service fees incurred in relation to the formation of the Company, the filing of the Company's Registration Statement on Form 10-SB in February of 2008 and Quarterly Report on Form 10-QSB for the period ended March 31, 2008 in May of 2008, Quarterly Report on Form 10-QSB for the period ended June 30, 2008 in August of 2008 and Quarterly Report on Form 10-QSB for the period ended September 30, 2008 in November of 2008.
+For the period from November 16, 2007 (Inception) to December 31, 2009, the Company had a net loss of \$68,596 comprised exclusively of interest expense and legal, accounting, audit, and other professional service fees incurred in relation to the formation of the Company, the filing of the Company's Registration Statement on Form 10-SB in February of 2008 and periodic reports.